Zen Garland Teachers

 • The practice of a living relationship with and commitment to nature.

-Sensei Okami is the spiritual leader of the Eido-Ji Sangha, born from the Heart Touching Sangha that started in 2015, located in Essen, Germany.
+Roshi Okami is the spiritual leader of the Eido-Ji Zen Community, located in Goch and Münster Germany.
 He lives in Germany with his life, Ines Günther, who is a sound therapist.

 Dharma Holder and Founder of DOKAN-Sangha